nodejs/build/doc/meetings/build-wg-meeting-2025-10-02.md

 ### nodejs/node

 * Enabling Rust support for Temporal [#58730](https://github.com/nodejs/node/issues/58730)
-    * Work is in progress.
+    * Work is in progress

 ## Q&A, Other